Otto von Guericke: Family

 Upon his return to Magdeburg in 1626 he married Margarethe Alemann, with whom he had three children (Anna Catherine, Hans Otto, and Jacob Christopher) before her untimely death in 1645.
-Anna Catherine and Jacob Christopher both died in infancy and in 1652 von Guericke married Dorotha Lentke.
+Anna Catherine and Jacob Christopher both died in infancy and in 1652 von Guericke married Dorothea Lentke.

 Political career

-Von Guericke was the offspring of one of Magdeburg's leading patrician families, that were well educated and well connected.
+Von Guericke was the offspring of one of Magdeburg's leading patrician families, that were well-educated and well-connected.
 His father and grandfather had been life-long members of the city council and at various occasions during their careers been appointed to serve as mayor of the city.
-In 1626 Otto von Guericke started his career as political representative of Magdeburg and accepted an official appointment to join the city council.
-However, in 1618 the Thirty Years' War had broken out.
+In 1626, Otto von Guericke started his career as political representative of Magdeburg and accepted an official appointment to join the city council.
+However, in 1618, the Thirty Years' War had broken out.
 This exceptionally long, tragic and destructive conflict would soon also descend upon Magdeburg.
 Only a few years later, he had luckily fled from the city before an army of the imperial Catholic League, led by the Count of Tilly had completely surrounded and cut off Magdeburg.
 The attack culminated in the single most devastating event of the entire war, namely the Sack of Magdeburg.
-In May 1631 the imperial troops had crushed the city walls and indiscriminately plundered the riches.
+In May 1631, the imperial troops had crushed the city walls and indiscriminately plundered the riches.
 Around eighty percent of its more than 25,000 inhabitants perished.
 The material loss was also unusually high as widespread fires destroyed about 1,700 of a total of 1,900 buildings, including all of von Guericke's personal property.
 He returned to Magdeburg in 1631 and his academic engineer education designated him an appointee of the reconstruction committee.

 He became a master brewer in an attempt to speedily acquire a new personal fortune and accumulate wealth for the city.
 In 1646, he was elected as Magdeburg's Burgomeister, the city's chief magistrate or executive, an office that arguably bestowed more power (in a practical sense) than that of a mayor.
 He held this position until his retirement in 1678.
 During four decades in office he undertook numerous diplomatic missions, which took him to many European courts and councils, where he met powerful executives and secretaries and addressed the illustrious elite of dukes, kings and emperors.
-In 1666 Otto von Guericke was ennobled by emperor Leopold I, which, apart from entitling him to add the "von" prefix to his name, was of little consequence.
+In 1666, Otto von Guericke was ennobled by emperor Leopold I, which, apart from entitling him to add the "von" prefix to his name, was of little consequence.
 He also altered the spelling of his last name from "Gericke" to "Guericke".